7th Pay Commission jobs: UPSC notifies latest vacancies

 Applications for the post of Deputy Central Intelligence Officer (Technical), Intelligence Bureau had been notified.

-The candidates who will get selected will be Paud as per the Level 10 in the Pay Matrix.
+The candidates who will get selected will be Paud as per Level 10 in the Pay Matrix.
 The upper age limit is 35 years.

 7th Pay Commission: What to expect in 2020

 Candidates must have a Bachelor's Degree in Engineering.
-The job responsibility would include, Supervision of operation and maintenance of Communication network/equipments, Maintenance & operation of Cyber Security/forensics equipment and to undertake and supervise the operational work assigned.
+The job responsibility would include, Supervision of operation and maintenance of Communication network/equipment, Maintenance & operation of Cyber Security/forensics equipment and to undertake and supervise the operational work assigned.

-Supervision of maintenance and operation of audio, video and CCTV equipments.
+Supervision of maintenance and operation of audio, video and CCTV equipment.
 It would also include R&D work, dealing with electronics and telecommunication.

-Candidates who are selected with be paid as per Level-10 in the Pay Matrix as per the 7th Pay Commission.
+Candidates who are selected to be paid as per Level-10 in the Pay Matrix as per the 7th Pay Commission.